PalisadoesFoundation/developer-docs/docs/git-guide/introduction/get-the-code.md

 Forking is the process of creating a copy of our repository in your personal GitHub account.
 This only needs to be done once for each repository you want to work on.

+**Note:** When forking our repositories, make sure you copy all branches, not just the default branch which is usually `main`.

 [Follow these steps to fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the appropriate [Palisadoes Foundation GitHub project repositiory](https://github.com/PalisadoesFoundation).

 ## Step 2: Clone Your Fork